 To identify ways to increase cooperation, communication, and interaction between the AVMA and ASVMAE for the benefit of the membership of both organizations.

 The committee will comprise seven members.
 Four members of the committee represent the AVMA, and three members represent ASVMAE.
 Each organization will appoint its own representatives.
 AVMA representatives will be senior staff members appointed by the AVMA Executive Vice President, one from the Communications Division, one from the Membership and Field Services Division, and the Executive Vice President or his designee from the Office of the Executive Vice President.
-An AVMA Executive Board Member, appointed by the Chair of the Executive Board, will serve as member and Chair of the joint committee for a two year term, renewable for a maximum of four years.
+An Board of Directors Member, appointed by the Chair of the Board of Directors, will serve as member and Chair of the joint committee for a two year term, renewable for a maximum of four years.

 Staff Consultants: The staff consultant will be appointed by the AVMA Executive Vice President.

-The chair will be the AVMA Executive Board member of joint committee.
+The chair will be the Board of Directors member of joint committee.

 Meetings will be held once each calendar year at AVMA headquarters or in conjunction with a regular meeting of the AVMA House of Delegates.